msloth/contiki-launchpad/README.md

 cut down on a lot of features and simplify others to make it fit.
 Other limitations are Contiki features that I haven't ported yet.

+NOTE: I completely removed the rimestats module; it needs 72 B RAM.
+It can be re-enabled (but doesn't fit) through removing my comment in ''contiki/core/net/rime/rimestats.h''.

 ### Not working/ported
 *  energest - energy estimation (save RAM)
 *  packetbuf, Rime.
 Coming later but I have no radio to port for yet.